-Through June 30, 2017, our liquidity needs have been satisfied through receipt of a \$25,000 capital contribution from our Sponsor in exchange for the issuance of the Founder Shares (as defined below) to our Sponsor and up to \$300,000 in loans from our Sponsor.
-Following the closing of the Initial Public Offering and the exercise of the over-allotment option, which resulted in approximately \$234.6 million (\$10.20 per Unit) being placed into a trust account, we had approximately \$1.3 million in cash held outside of the trust account as of August 1, 2017.
+Through September 30, 2017, our liquidity needs have been satisfied through receipt of a \$25,000 capital contribution from the Sponsor in exchange for the issuance of the Founder Shares to the Sponsor, \$224,403 in loans from the Sponsor, and the proceeds from the consummation of the Private Placement not held in Trust Account.
+We repaid such loans from the Sponsor in full on August 1, 2017.